 Late cancellations and no-show patients are a fact of life for healthcare offices.
 Maintaining a well-constructed and pruned waiting list of patients, however, makes a difference in mitigating the revenue and operational effects of this unpleasant occurrence.
 If appointment slots open up, you’ll be able to distribute those openings to patients waiting for treatment.

-Ensure that all available blocks of time are scheduled back to back so providers can see as many patients as possible.
+Ensure that all available blocks of time are scheduled back-to-back so providers can see as many patients as possible.
 Consecutive appointments reduce overhead costs and improve team member satisfaction by letting staff come in late or go home early on days with lighter appointment loads.

-Workflow management includes the nuances of office activities such as scheduling, enrolling new patients, and medical billing and coding.
+Workflow management includes the nuances of office activities, such as scheduling, enrolling new patients and medical billing and coding.
 These tasks are often defined by repetitive manual labor, which introduces the opportunity for human error.